mathieu-benoit/hello-humanitec/docs/gke-advanced.md

     --security-policy ${CLUSTER_NAME}-security-policy
 ```

-## [PA-HUM] Create the associated DNS and TLS resource definitions
+## [PE-HUM] Create the associated DNS and TLS resource definitions

-As Platform Admin, in Humanitec.
+As Platform Engineer, in Humanitec.

 Create the custom Ingress resource definition:
 ```bash